phunkei/autoStorage/README.markdown

 **HOWTO**

-Just call autoStorage() on any set of forms (e.g. $('forms').autoStorage();) and the values will be saved in the specified webstorage by submitting the form and reloaded by reloading the page.
+Just call autoStorage() on any set of forms (e.g. $('form').autoStorage();) and the values will be saved in the specified webstorage by submitting the form and reloaded by reloading the page.

 **IMPORTANT**

 *	Every form needs a unique name.

-*	Every element in the form needs a unique name.
+*	Every element in the form needs a unique name (except radiobuttons).

 *	For element names containing array-brackets, use indeces. (e.g name[1], name[2] ... multipe fields with the same name will cause overwriting data)